 In fact, it is estimated that state adoptions actually cost more than private or agency adoptions.
 And, all members of the adoption triad get fewer options.
 For example, adoptive parents have fewer preferences available, such as race or drug exposure.
 Likewise, birth mothers have fewer choices (if any) of the parents who adopt their child or their race, faith, or family structure.
 And the child may go into the available home, not necessarily the best home for them.

 In addition, state adoption usually happens as many aspects of governmental services do – Monday thru Friday, from 9 to 5.
-Other adoption professionals typically work around the clock to ensure that the important work gets done when it needs to, not just during business hours.
+Other adoption professionals typically work around the clock to ensure that the important work gets done when it needs to.

 There are most definitely adoption fees for families who want more options.
 Here is a quick breakdown of some contributing costs of adoption: